thonly/BoxOffice/README.md

 http://localhost:3000
 ```

-For convenience, the `/scripts/oracle.js` script can be used to mimic the functionality of an oracle.
-To tell the `Oracle` contract to emit an event that updates its `price` of ether in USD to the one currently at Coinbase, execute:
+For convenience, the `/scripts/oracle.js` script can be used to mimic the functionality of an oracle service.
+To tell the `Oracle` contract to emit an event that updates its `price` of ether in USD to the one currently at [Coinbase](https://www.coinbase.com/charts?locale=en-US), execute:

 ```
 $ npm run oracle